 Emotional Availability: The Core of Psychological Safety

 Emotional availability means being present, responsive, and nonjudgmental when adolescents express feelings.
-It involves listening to understand rather than listening to correct.
+In practice, it involves listening to understand rather than listening to correct.
 This aspect of family closeness during adolescence includes several practical behaviors that build trust over time.

 Key Components of Emotional Availability